sous-chefs/grafana/DEVELOPING.md

 ### Overiding the automatic path

-If the name of the resource cannot match the name of the configuration section or a nested configuration section is in use such as `section.subsection` then the automatic configuration path can be overriden by the addition of the `resource_config_path_override` method.
+If the name of the resource cannot match the name of the configuration section or a nested configuration section is in use such as `section.subsection` then the automatic configuration path can be overriden by the addition of the `:resource_config_path_override` method.
 Due to needed to override the path in both the action class and the outer resource class this method must be added to both sections of the resource declaration.

 Below the last property add the following with the array contents set to the config Hash path set as you would path to [Hash#dig](https://ruby-doc.org/core-3.0.2/Hash.html#method-i-dig) to create the (nested if required) configuration path.